Is BlueConic not working properly on a website? Go through the checklist below and check if BlueConic has been set up right.

 - Check if the hostname has been configured in more than 1 channel in BlueConic.
 A hostname may only be registered for one channel at once.

-- Check if the your interactions have been set up properly.
+- Check if your dialogues have been set up properly.